 In February, The Straits Times did a special report on Singapore's efforts to tackle the outbreak, showcasing the efforts of doctors, nurses and officers on the front line and the scientists racing to find a vaccine.

 At the heart of the battle, the National Centre for Infectious Diseases (NCID), where most coronavirus patients have been taken, senior consultant Monica Chan reflects on what it has meant to her family.

-Since late last month, as the number of suspected and confirmed coronavirus cases grew, Dr Chan has managed to see her two daughters, aged nine and 11, for only about half an hour each day before they sleep.
+Since late January, as the number of suspected and confirmed cases grew, Dr Chan has managed to see her two daughters, aged nine and 11, for only about half an hour each day before they sleep.

-When she is unable to do so, she stays in touch through a video call.
+When she is unable to do so, she stays in touch with them through video call.